 N. Hopes all things: the quality of being hopeful those who have failed will not fail again rather than concluding that failure is inevitable, (John 21:15-19)

-O. Endures all things: the quality of not allowing one’s self to become overwhelmed but persevere steadfastly through difficult trials.
+O. Endures all things: the quality of not allowing one’s self to become overwhelmed but persevering steadfastly through difficult trials.
 (Romans 5:3-4)

 This is the kind of love Christ loves us with.
-All of these characteristics were evident throughout his childhood, public ministry, sufferings and death as well resurrection.
+All of these characteristics were evident throughout his childhood, public ministry, suffering, and death as well as resurrection.

 4. Love is the greatest of all the eternal virtues

 Read 1 Corinthians 13:8-13

 Love will never become obsolete or invalid.
 The Corinthian believers emphasized the gift of tongues as a sign of the indwelling Holy Spirit.
 But Paul says that the gifts will one day be no longer necessary, but love will always be because love is the true sign of the indwelling Holy Spirit, (John 13:35).

 Paul is referring specifically to prophesy, tongues, and knowledge as the spiritual gifts no longer necessary in the age to come.
 All of these gifts are related to God’s revelation to His people during the present age; thus they will pass away at the end of the age when the kingdom of God is fully inaugurated because on that day God will fully reveal himself to his children.
 They do not have eternal value compared to love.
 Paul used two unique analogies to explain further.

 The reference to a child about three to four years old: Certain behavior was appropriate for this age, but that behavior “ceased” once the child grew up.
 Likewise, the spiritual gifts are appropriate for this age, but they will cease when Christ returns.